-In order to guarantee other market participants' a better access to the FSRU, it would be relevant that TotalEnergies should only be able to book additional capacity for the short term (i.e. for a period of one year maximum).
-CRE therefore recommends that the exemption be conditional upon the participation of TotalEnergies or the companies controlled by it to the capacity commercialisation being limited short term bookings, for a period of one year maximum.
+In order to guarantee other market participants' a better access to the FSRU, it could be relevant that TotalEnergies should only be able to book additional capacity for the short term (i.e. for a period of one year maximum).
+CRE therefore plans to recommend in its opinion that the exemption be conditional upon the participation of TotalEnergies entities to the capacity commercialisation being limited short term bookings, for a period of one year maximum.

-TELSF plans to set an identical reserve price which will be known by all market participants: CRE considers that this will allow for transparent and non-discriminatory commercialisation of capacity.
+TELSF plans to set an identical reserve price which will be known by all market participants: at this stage, CRE considers that this will allow for transparent and non-discriminatory commercialisation of capacity.

 Lastly, Article 36 of Directive 2009/73/EC states that a market test is organised by the operator wishing to obtain an exemption before this exemption is granted.
-TELSF plans to organise this market test in January 2023.
+CRE therefore requests TELSF to organise a market test, which will have to comply with the principles of transparency and non-discrimination.